Spotify’s risky IPO reveals a valuation crisis, not a Wall Street revolution

 What to do?

 The problem with the valuation was that it was going to be tough to convince investors to back that stock at such a price.
-So Spotify chose the route of a direct listing that allowed its stock to simply start trading on the stock exchange.
+So Spotify chose the route of a direct listing that would allow its stock to simply start trading on the stock exchange.
 But this means the company will not raise any money itself, something that historically has been one of the main reasons to go public.

-In this case, while Spotify will raise no money, at least it won’t have to dilute its stock by issuing more shares, and investors should finally be able to get some liquidity.
+But while Spotify won’t raise any money, at least it won’t have to dilute its stock by issuing more shares, and investors should finally be able to get some liquidity.
 And yes, it will pay lower banking fees.

 This is probably Spotify’s best choice, but it’s certainly not an ideal tradeoff, and it’s hardly the stuff of revolutions.
 It’s a move driven by need and opportunity.